wevoice/wesub/docs/new-api.rst

 Beta API Documentation
 ======================

-Amara provides a REST API to interactive with the site.
+Amara provides a REST API to interact with the site.
 Please contact us if you’d like to use the Amara API for commercial purposes.

 .. note:: This documentation is for the upcoming Amara API.
-It is currently being actively developed and not yet fully functional.
+It is currently being actively developed and is not yet fully functional.
 See `the API changes blog post <http://about.amara.org/2015/01/20/api-changes/>`_ for more info.